Syracuse Orange football: Conference championships

-Eastern and Conference championships
+Eastern championships

 For much of its history, Syracuse played as an independent, as did the majority of what are now labeled as Division I FBS football-playing schools located in the Northeast and Mid-Atlantic regions.
 During this time, Eastern Championships were named by independent third-party selectors and awarded of various trophies.
 The process of picking an Eastern Champion eventually came to be symbolized by the Lambert-Meadowlands Trophy awarded by the New Jersey Sports and Exposition Authority beginning in 1936.
 As a result, the Lambert-Meadowlands Trophy, voted on by a panel of sports writers in New York, became the de facto conference championship for those schools.